enioka-Haute-Couture/enioka_scan/docs/index.md

 - set scanner enabled symbologies

-Finally, it provides a ready to use Service that handles scanner lifecycles, as well as a template Activity, and a sample demo application, allowing to use scanners in a matter of minutes.
+Finally, it provides a ready to use Service that handles scanner lifecycles, as well as a template Activity, and a demo application, allowing you to use scanners in a matter of minutes.

 :::{toctree}
 :numbered: